MJEmilio/MachineLearning/README.md

 ## Overview

-This repository exists to understand and apply cutting-edge ML solutions based on the exploration, analysis and learning of data, with the ability to adapt to changes and improve performance with experience.
+This repository provides cutting-edge ML solutions based on the exploration, visualization, and analysis of data.

 ## Theory